 Four Broncos were named Academic All-MAC, three were named First Team All-MAC and one was named Second Team All-MAC as Morin was named MAC Coach of the Year for a sixth time.
 For a second straight season, Brady Crosby was named to the ESPN the Magazine Academic All-District IV Men’s At-Large First Team and Birchmeier made his first appearance on the prestigious team.

-Morin had his most successful season at WMU in 2006 when he led the Broncos to a school record 25 wins on their way to a MAC Tournament championship and the fourth NCAA Tournament appearance in school history.
-Morin has been at the helm for each of WMU’s previous NCAA Tournament trips (1999, 2001, 2004).
+In 2006 Morin led the Broncos to a school record 25 wins on their way to a MAC Tournament championship and the fourth NCAA Tournament appearance in school history.

 The Broncos remained a consistent force in the Intercollegiate Tennis Association’s Midwest Region by going 15-2, but they also proved to be a national force.
 WMU went 4-1 against the Big Ten, 2-0 against the Big East and 1-1 against the Big XII while accumulating a 7-5 record against nationally-ranked competition.
 Morin also helped lead WMU to a No. 37 national ranking, the highest in program history, while also winning his 200th career match as coach and passing legendary head coach Hap Sorensen for second place in wins at Western Michigan.